Ayr (Scottish Parliament constituency): 2011–2026

+2026-onwards

+Following the Second Periodic Review of Scottish Parliament Boundaries ahead of the 2026 Scottish Parliament election, Boundaries Scotland recommended that the existing Ayr constituency be retained on its current borders.
+The remaining wards of South Ayrshire continue to form part of Carrick, Cumnock and Doon Valley, which was also unchanged by this review.

 Constituency profile and voting patterns

 Constituency profile

 Ayr is a burgh constituency of the Scottish Parliament covering the adjoining coastal towns of Ayr, Prestwick and Troon in north-west South Ayrshire.
 The constituency is a popular coastal resort on Scotland's west coast.
 The town of Ayr serves as the administrative centre of the South Ayrshire Council area and is the most populated section of the constituency.
 The town annually hosts the Scottish Grand National horse-racing steeplechase and the Scottish Airshow.
 Towards the south of the town is Robert Burns Cottage in the suburb of Alloway.
 In Prestwick and Troon, the exclusive Royal Troon and Prestwick Golf Clubs regularly host the British Open Championship.
 The seat also takes in Glasgow Prestwick International Airport.

 The constituency covers a diverse and muddled mix of wealthy middle class suburbs and deprived council estates, divided between suburban housing based around parts of Prestwick, Troon and the south-west of Ayr and social housing based around the industrial north of Ayr and parts of south-east Ayr including the council estates of Kincaidston, Forehill and South Belmont.